mrh996/ronghui/_pages/about.md

   - /about.html
 ---

 I am a PhD in Lancaster University.
-I am intrested in the safety testing on Deep Neural Network and its application on safety-critical autonomous system like self-driving system.
+I am intrested in the safety testing on Deep Neural Network and its application on safety-critical autonomous system like self-driving system.\\
+My supervisors are Dr. Wenjie Ruan and Dr. Gerald Kotonya